MageMCU/Serial-Communication/README.md

 # Communication Repository
 Communication within embedded circuits and devices is an efficient method to exchange data.
 The communication protocols like I2C and SPI, UART use a physical circuit...
-Let's have some fun...
+Other digital signals considered include Pulse Width Modulation (PWM)...

 ## Testing Platform